Montenotte campaign: Mondovì and Cherasco

 After forcing Mondovì's municipal authorities to hand over a large quantity of provisions, Bonaparte launched his pursuit.
 On the morning of 23 April, the French army commander received a letter from Colli requesting an armistice.
 Ruthlessly, Bonaparte urged his men forward to conquer as much territory as possible.
 The arrival of the ragged and hungry French soldiers in the relatively wealthy plains prompted an outbreak of looting and Bonaparte had several men shot to discourage the practice.
 By 25 April, Sérurier was in Fossano on the left flank, Masséna held Cherasco in the center and Augereau occupied Alba on the right, while Laharpe brought up the rear.
 Macquard and Garnier were instructed to seize Cuneo.
 Bonaparte shifted his supply line again, this time to the secure Col de Tende.

-By the Armistice of Cherasco, signed on 28 April, territory east of the Stura di Demonte and Tanaro Rivers passed under French control.
+Under the Armistice of Cherasco, signed on 28 April, territory east of the Stura di Demonte and Tanaro Rivers passed under French control.
 The fortresses of Cuneo, Ceva, and Tortona acquired French garrisons.
 In addition, the Sardinians granted the French army permission to cross its territory if it wished.
 A secret clause allowed Bonaparte to cross the Po River at the city of Valenza.
 Ratification of the armistice and the signing of a formal treaty was left to the French government.
 Bonaparte dispatched Joachim Murat to Paris with the details.